boyuan-zhang/DensityCombination/README.md

 These codes are frozen in June 2022 and replicate the results of the paper dated June 6, 2022.
 All codes have been tested using MATLAB 2022a and 2020a.

-Please see ReadMe.doc for detailed explanation on the files.
+Please see ReadMe.docx for detailed explanation on the files.